Corruptions of Supervised Learning Problems: Typology and Mitigations: Conclusions

-This work was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy — EXC number 2064/1 — Project number 390727645, as well as by the German Federal Ministry of Education and Research (BMBF): T\"{u}bingen AI Center, FKZ: 01IS18039A.
+\acks{This work was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy — EXC number 2064/1 — Project number 390727645, as well as by the German Federal Ministry of Education and Research (BMBF): T\"{u}bingen AI Center, FKZ: 01IS18039A.
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Laura Iacovissi.
-Additional thanks to Nicol\`{o} Zottino and Jack Brady for many helpful discussions, as well as Christian Fr\"{o}hlich for giving valuable feedback on an earlier version.
+Additional thanks to Armando J. Cabrera Pacheco, Nicol\`{o} Zottino and Jack Brady for helpful discussions, as well as Christian Fr\"{o}hlich, Wenkai Xu and one anonymous reviewer for giving thorough and valuable feedback on earlier versions.}